raphaelquast/jupyter_notebook_intro/README.md

 and wait for the server to complete setting up the environment.
 (this might take several minutes since the python environment etc. has to be set up on a server with very limited resources)

-Once it's completed you should arrive at a page looking something like this:
+Once it's completed you should arrive at a page looking something like this
+(completely similar to what you would get by using a local installation):

 ![jupyter-page](jupyter_page.PNG)